[Go back to Index]

-ldif is Haskell library and few small tools for work with LDIF files.
-For the details about the LDIF please look LDIF on Wikipedia.:
+ldif is Haskell library and tools for work with LDIF files.
+For the details about the LDIF please look LDIF on Wikipedia:

 The LDAP Data Interchange Format (LDIF) is a standard plain text data